 β DO:

-- Stay alert for suicide risk, especially when starting antidepressants.
+- Stay alert for suicide risk, especially during the first few weeks of antidepressant therapy.

 β DONβT: